VPN Service BY VPN SURF VPN.SURF

 These packets are sent over the internet to several computers.
 A separate request is made at several name servers to translate that website’s name to an IP address.
 This information is then sent back to your browser.
 The proposal is again sent through several computers on the public internet.
 It eventually reaches that website’s infrastructure.
 This infrastructure also routes packets, grabs a web page (which is a collection of different elements), and then sends it back to you.

 Every internet request results in multiple communication events between different points.
 A VPN works by encrypting the packets at their origin point.
-This can often hide not only data but also information about your IP address.
+This can often hide data and information about your IP address.
 Your VPN software sends the packets to the VPN server at a destination point and decrypts that information.

 Understanding the location of the VPN server's endpoint is one of the most critical aspects of understanding VPN limits.